 When you deposit money into a savings account, your financial institution pays you interest to keep those funds deposited.
 The bank uses deposited funds to lend to other customers and, in return, compensates you with interest earned on your account balance.
 Interest rates and annual percentage yields, or APYs, can vary greatly between different banks.
 APY is the percentage of interest paid based on the account's interest rate and its

-Some financial institutions, like your local bank or national banks, typically offer interest rates closer to the national average, which is just 0.35% as of March 2023 (according to the FDIC).
-Online banks and credit unions tend to offer higher APYs, often as high as 3.00% APY or higher.
-Some savings accounts earn tiered interest rates based on your monthly account balance, with the highest rates reserved for larger account balances.
+Some financial institutions, like your local bank or national banks, typically offer interest rates closer to the national average, which is just 0.43% as of August 2023 (according to the FDIC).
+Online banks and credit unions tend to offer higher APYs, often 3.00% APY or higher.
+Some savings accounts earn tiered interest rates based on your monthly account balance.

 Some banks may require a minimum deposit to open a savings account or keep a minimum monthly balance to avoid paying monthly service fees.
 Not all banks and credit unions charge a monthly fee, and many will waive the fee if you meet specific account requirements.
 Paying bank fees can cut into the savings earned from interest on the account e